Summer Wellness Checklist: How to Maximize Your Medicare Benefits This Season

 Older adults are at higher risk for heat exhaustion and dehydration.
 Medicare doesn't specifically cover air conditioners or fans, but it does cover services to monitor and manage conditions that heat can aggravate, like heart failure, COPD, or diabetes.

-Additionally, nutrition therapy (covered for those with diabetes or kidney disease) can help you build a summer-appropriate hydration and diet plan.
+Nutrition therapy (covered for those with diabetes or kidney disease) can also help you build a summer-appropriate hydration and diet plan.

 5. Plan Smart for Travel